-To find out what a citation and a complaint, which is often the foundation on which an active warrant is issued in the state of Iowa, mean you need to look at the state’s penal code section 804.1.
-In here, it is clearly mentioned that criminal proceedings can be started by filing a complaint against a person with the local tribunal that has the authority to deliberate in such matters.
+To find out what a citation and a complaint, often the foundation on which an active warrant is issued in Iowa, mean you need to look at the state’s penal code section 804.1.
+Here, it is clearly mentioned that criminal proceedings can be started by filing a complaint against a person with the local tribunal that has the authority to deliberate in such matters.

 A warrant is issued through a pre-warrant hearing during which the police have to present an affidavit of probable cause before the magistrate.
 This document is meant to prove that at that point in time, law enforcement has enough proof against the alleged offender to hold him responsible for the said criminal transgression.